Allah Ghazanfar: International career

 In 2023, Ghazanfar played for Junior Champions (a team of representatives from the Afghanistan under-19 national team) in the Green Afghanistan One Day Cup.

 He was part of the 15-man Afghanistan squad for the 2024 Under-19 Cricket World Cup.
 In the game against New Zealand, he picked up 3 wickets for 29 runs.

 Ghazanfar made his debut for the Afghanistan senior team in their series against Ireland, at the age of at the age of 16 years and 236 days.
+In his first 11 One Day International matches, Ghazanfar took two five-wicket hauls.
+He was the third youngest cricketer to take a six-wicket haul in an ODI, and third player to take two five-wicket hauls before the age of 19.

+Ghazanfar made his Test debut in December 2024 against Zimbabwe, replacing the injured Rashid Khan.
+It was also his debut first-class match.

+He was included in the Afghanistan squad for the 2025 Asia Cup.